CNR LEAGUE RULES (2019) Except for the following exceptions, standard NFHS and MSHSAA rules will be followed and enforced in the CNR League.

 - 4-minute warm up and 3 minute half-time.
 The 4-minute warm up starts as soon as the previous game is completed, however no games will start before their scheduled start time unless both coaches agree.

-- Teams may have any number of coaches on the bench but only the head coach may address the officials.
+- Teams may have any up to 3 coaches (this includes the head coach) on the bench but only the head coach may address the officials.
 Any team that breaks this rule will be warned the first time and the second consequence will result in only the head coach being allowed on the bench for the remainder of the tournament.

 - 4th & 5th grade boys will use a girls basketball.
 6th-8th grade will use a boys basketball.